-Every year the trees in our plantations sequestrate carbon from the atmosphere and store it in the growing stock.
+Every year the trees in our plantations sequestrate carbon

 Our plantations in Colombia have been established on land that has been in low-productivity use.
-Since the start of our forestry operations in Colombia, we have established sustainably managed tree stock which has increased the $CO_2$ sequestration capacity and carbon stock to a total current storage of over 9 million tonnes of $CO_2$ equivalents (eq).
-In 2021, the biomass on our plantations sequestrated in total a little over one million tonnes of $CO_2$ eq from the atmosphere, a figure similar to the $CO_2$ eq in the wood we harvested, and stored in total 9.26 million tonnes of $CO_2$ eq from the atmosphere in our growing trees inventory that remains at this level year on year.
+Since the start of our forestry operations in Colombia, we have established sustainably managed tree stock which has stock to a total current storage of over 9 million tonnes of CO2 equivalents (eq).
+In 2021, the biomass on our plantations sequestrated in total a little over one million tonnes of CO2 eg from the atmosphere, a figure similar to the CO_a eg in the wood we harvested, and stored in total 9.26 million tonnes of CO3 eq from the atmosphere in our growing trees inventory that remains at this level year on

-To calculate this, we use a methodology, developed in collaboration with the Ministry of Agriculture and Rural Development (MADR), National Centre of Coffee Research (CENICAFE), and several forestry companies to quantify the growth and carbon sequestration capabilities of commercial pines and eucalyptus species grown under tropical conditions.
+To calculate this, we use a methodology, developed Rural Development (MADR), National Centre of Coffee Research (CENICAFE), and several forestry companies to of commercial pines and eucalyptus species grown under